darklang/docs/docs/discussion/queues.md

 ## Running an event

-When a handler runs, the event that was `emit`ed will be available as the `event` parameter.
+When a Worker handler runs, the event that was `emit`ed will be available as an `event` parameter available in the Worker.

 When viewing a handler, you can see the number of items in the queue.
 When an event is completed, a trace will be stored where you can view the execution.